Isabel Adrian: Reality show

 In 2016, Adrian has been one of the co-stars of the reality show Realitystjärnorna på Godset.
 She was also one of the competing stars in Let's Dance on TV4 (Dancing with the Stars in America) where she danced with the professional dancer Fredric Brunberg.
 Adrian placed 9th in the competition.
 She was also a guest on the late night live talk show Aschberg Direkt.
 Adrian starred in an episode of SVT's live show Opinion Live, where she and Tina Meehrafzon discussed the flag ban and advertising brawl that was a hot topic before the Eurovision Song Contest in 2016.
 Right after this Adrian was asked to be one of three people to monitor the Eurovision Song Contest in 2016, she was broadcast live on Expressen TV throughout the evening.

 Personal life

-In 2004, Isabel met her future husband, the musician Steve Angello.
-In 2013 she married Steve, who is one of the members of Swedish music group Swedish House Mafia.
-Adrian and Angello reside in Los Angeles and now the couple have two daughters.
+In 2004, Isabel met her future husband, musician Steve Angello and one of the members of Swedish music group Swedish House Mafia.
+In 2013 they married.
+Adrian and Angello reside in Los Angeles and have two daughters.

 In February 2019, Adrian was robbed at gunpoint by a number of masked robbers in central Stockholm as she was about to enter her car in a car garage.
 In the end, four men were found guilty of the offence and sentenced to prison.